 Note from the Editor of Seropositive web site: I searched a lot for a light photo of candidiasis and I did not find one that I had the courage to post here.

-However, if you think you are a strong spirit, please click here the link opens in another tab of your browser
+However, if you think yourself a strong spirit, please click here the link opens in another tab of your browser